Annwn: Annwn in modern culture

-The Gaulish term Antumnos and the otherworld features heavily in Swiss folk metal band Eluveitie's 2014 release Origins, specifically in the song "King".

-In the 2015 British film Arthur and Merlin Arthur receives the sword Annwn as a gift from the Otherworld in order to defeat the god Hafgan.

 British author Niel Bushnell's novels Sorrowline and Timesmith feature an island called Annwn in the realm of Otherworld.

-Using the variant spelling Annwyn, it is an otherworldly location in the MMORPG Vindictus.
-Vindictus is loosely based on Celtic mythology, and known as Mabinogi: Heroes in Asia.

-Annwyn, Beneath the Waves is the second album by American gothic rock/dark wave band Faith and the Muse.

 Children's author Lloyd Alexander used the name "Annuvin", an Anglicized spelling of the variant Annwfyn, in his Chronicles of Prydain series.
-Annuvin is the domain of Arawn, who in these novels plays the role of Evil Overlord.
+Annuvin is the domain of Arawn, who in these novels plays the role of a villainous dark lord.

-American avant-garde composer Mick Barr, under his pseudonym Ocrilim, released an album titled Annwn in 2008, consisting of compositions for three guitars.
-A sequel Annwn 2 was released in 2012 and solo-guitar versions of both albums in 2015 called Cruinn Annwn.

-Australian abstract artist Estelle Asmodelle painted works entitled "Journey in Annwn" and "The Otherworld of Annwn".
+On the British rock band The Mechanisms' 2014 album High Noon Over Camelot, a space Western retelling of the Arthurian mythos, "Annwn" is the name given to the lower levels of the space station Fort Galfridian.

 One of the areas in the platform-adventure video game La-Mulana 2 is named Annwfn.

 Annwn: The Otherworld is a surreal stealth/strategy game drawing on Welsh mythic motifs.

-In 2021, Bearded Badger published a book by Ross Lowe, Step Forward Harry Salt, which heavily features Annwn and King Gwynn.